 If you are painting for yourself, then you have a lot more freedom.
 If you are having trouble choosing, then you can use the colour wheel to help you pick colours that complement one another.
 There are also recommendations on paint websites that show you what paints look like and which other paints go with them, though you should always look at swatches in person.

 Think about if you want an elegant look, a vibrant look, or a soothing look.
 If you are looking for elegant, go with a neutral like white, beige, browns, and greys or something rich like burgundy.
 If you want something vibrant, then you should go with deep reds, oranges, and bright greens.
 For soothing colours stick with more grey-toned teals, soft yellows or greys, or lavender.

 Pick a Sheen

-There are different sheens to every paint that work best in different rooms.
+There are different sheens to every painting that works best in different rooms.
 While the names of sheens can change paint company to paint company they usually are along the lines of flat, matte, eggshell enamel, satin enamel, semi-gloss enamel, and hi-gloss enamel, listed from no shine to high shine.
 Matte paint sheens are best for low-traffic areas, but it does touch up well and hides surface imperfections.
 Matte is best in family rooms, living rooms, bedrooms, bathrooms, and on ceilings.
-Higher gloss enamel resists dirt and is easier to clean, they are good all around paints, but the highest gloss enamels should be used only on trims, doors, shutters, and cabinets.
+Higher gloss enamel resists dirt and is easier to clean, they are good all-around paints, but the highest gloss enamels should be used only on trims, doors, shutters, and cabinets.

 Paint is hugely personal and can really change the look and feel of your room.
 If you want to have your house painted and want the job done right then contact us at Number 1 Painting.
 We are painters in Coquitlam who offer great prices for a great product.
 Contact us today!